 5. Xi’An-Chengdu High Speed Train

 The Chengdu high-speed line connects Xian, the Wei River Valley, Hanzhong, the Han River Valley, Guangyuan, Jiangyou and Chengdu in the Sichuan Basin.
 Tin Mountain tunnel is the longest double-track tunnel across the whole of the Chinese high-speed network.
 In total, the track spans almost 16km.
-This project is a clear testament of the Chinese government’s dedication to bring their infrastructure up to first world standards.
+This industrial design is a clear testament of the Chinese government’s dedication to bring their infrastructure up to first world standards.

 6. Baltic Pearl Project